How to file a tornado claim

 How long does a tornado damage insurance claim take?

-The length of time it takes for your claim to be settled will vary.
-It’ll depend on the severity of the damage and a few other factors, including state laws and how many other claims are being processed in your area after a disaster.
+A tornado damage insurance claim can take weeks or even months to settle in full.
+The length of time it takes for your claim to be settled will vary depending on the severity of the damage, state laws and how many other claims are being processed in your area after a disaster.

 Generally, you’ll get an initial check to pay deposits to your contractors, and then another check when work is complete.
 Depending on the severity of the damage, that could take a long time.
 Be patient and stay in touch with your adjuster and the contractors working on your home.